Skip to main content

 Default from-time / to-time for recording work breaks

 In the block Default from-time / to-time for recording work breaks you store the default break time (e.g. 12:00–12:30), which is pre-filled on each new break recording.
-Employees can override the value individually; the default merely saves time during daily recording.
+Employees can override the value individually.
+The default merely saves time during daily recording.

 Time format display in reports